-Lucy Johnson MA, Adv Dip in Psychotherapy and Counselling, UKCP, based in Fulham and Harley Street
+Lucy Johnson MA, Adv Dip in Psychotherapy and Counselling, UKCP, based in Fulham, West London

 Welcome to my psychotherapy and counselling private practice.

 As an experienced and fully-qualified psychotherapist and counsellor, I provide a relaxed and comfortable space where you can talk in confidence about issues that may be troubling you.
-My experience includes working with people with depression, anxiety, work-related stress, relationship issues, bereavement, eating disorders and post-traumatic stress disorder.
+My experience includes working with people with depression, anxiety, work-related stress, relationship issues, bereavement, eating disorders, post-traumatic stress disorder and climate change anxiety.
 My areas of specialisation include fertility issues and circumstantial childlessness, as well as trauma work.

 What is psychotherapy/counselling?